fanlongd/git-github/readme.txt

-this is a readme file.
+this repository is the learning experience of python.
-git is free.